 Limited data shows that cannabinoids may hold promise in addressing sleep apnea.
 Writing in the June 2002 issue of the journal of the American Academy of Sleep Medicine, researchers at the University of Illinois (at Chicago) Department of Medicine reported “potent suppression” of sleep-related apnea in rats administered either exogenous or endogenous cannabinoids.
 Another animal trial reported that injected doses of synthetic THC mitigated apnea and augmented upper airway muscles in rats.

-In a clinical settings, the administration of dronabinol mitigates apnea in adults.
+In clinical settings, the administration of dronabinol has been shown to mitigate apnea in adults.
 Writing in the journal Frontiers in Psychiatry in 2013, investigators concluded that THC administration significantly mitigated symptoms of the disorder in patients with Obstructive Sleep Apnea over a three-week period.
 “Dronabinol treatment may be a viable alternative or adjunctive therapy in selected patients with OSA,” authors concluded.

 Carley et al. 2002.
 Functional role for cannabinoids in respiratory stability during sleep.
 Sleep 25: 399-400.